Survivor: Micronesia

-Survivor: Micronesia – Fans vs. Favorites, also known as Survivor: Fans vs. Favorites and Survivor: Micronesia, is the sixteenth season of the American CBS competitive reality television series Survivor.
+Survivor: Micronesia – Fans vs. Favorites (commonly referred to as Survivor: Fans vs. Favorites and/or Survivor: Micronesia) is the sixteenth season of the American CBS competitive reality television series Survivor.
 It is the show's third season to include contestants from past seasons, after the all-returning contestant pool from Survivor: All-Stars, along with Survivor: Guatemala, in which two contestants from Survivor: Palau returned for a second chance.